prestonharberts/bib/Bible/lam3.md

 > I have forgotten what happiness is.
 ###### 18
 > So I said, “My endurance has expired;
->  “ I have lost all hope of deliverance from the LORD.”
+> “I have lost all hope of deliverance from the LORD.”
 ###### ¶ 19
 > Remember my impoverished and homeless condition,
 > Which is a bitter poison.